Alison Light: Raphael Samuel

 In 1987, Light married Marxist historian Raphael Samuel, with whom she worked closely.
 From 1984 to 1995, she was a member of History Workshop Popular Literature Group which organised several workshops held at Ruskin College, Oxford, including "The Future of English" (1991), involving over 200 policy-makers, schoolteachers and academics teaching English.
 In the 1990s, Light also wrote reviews and articles regularly for the New Statesman and the film magazine Sight & Sound.
 She held a full-time Lectureship in English at Royal Holloway College from 1991 to 1995 and a Research Fellowship in the Department of English at University College London from 1995 to 2003 where she also lectured in 20th century English and American literature.

 After Samuel's death in 1996, Light assembled and donated his papers to create the Raphael Samuel Archive, now held by Bishopsgate Institute in London.
 She was also a member of the initial team which established the Raphael Samuel History Research Centre, now a public history centre jointly operated by University of East London, Birkbeck and Queen Mary colleges, London University, and the Bishopsgate Institute.
 Light also donated materials relating to Samuel's mother, the composer and Communist activist Minna Keal (1909–99).

 Light edited a posthumous volume of Samuel's essay, Island Stories (Verso 1998) and published a collection of his essays from New Left Review, The Lost World of British Communism (Verso 2006).
 In 2003 she was given a personal Visiting Professorship at the University of East London and from 2006 to 2009 was appointed a Research Professor (part-time) attached to the History Centre, based in the School of Cultural and Media Studies.

 Recent work

 In 2006, Light took up a personal Chair as Professor of Modern English Literature and Culture (part-time) at Newcastle University, where she taught courses on modernism but also developed work on life writing.
 She published an edition of Flush by Virginia Woolf, with introduction and notes for Penguin Classics (2005) and gave the annual birthday lecture for the Virginia Woolf Society of Great Britain in 2007.
-Light’s second book, Mrs Woolf and the Servants (Fig Tree/Penguin 2007; Bloomsbury USA 2008), was both an original study of the servants who worked for the Bloomsbury circle and a social history of domestic service.
-It won second prize at the Longman History Today Awards and was longlisted for the Samuel Johnson Prize.
+Light’s second book, Mrs Woolf and the Servants (Fig Tree/Penguin 2007; Bloomsbury USA 2008), was both a study of the servants like Nellie Boxall and Lottie Hope who worked for the Bloomsbury circle and a social history of domestic service.
+It was highly commended in the Longman-History Today Awards and was longlisted for the Samuel Johnson Prize.